-There is a range of grant funding options that your group can consider to help you achieve your goals.
-Funding options are continually changing so make sure you get the most up-to-date information from the funding source you are considering.
+A range of grant funding options exist for your group to help you achieve your goals.
+These continually change, so make sure you get the most up-to-date information from the funding source you're considering.

 Quick tips on applying for grants